KiranYarashi/L7_Assesment_Kiran_Yarashi/README.md

   For more details, refer to the methods in the [`FictionalChocoHouse`](app/main.py) class.
 ---
 ---
+## Edge Case Handling
+Duplicate Entries:

+The application prevents duplicate entries for flavor_name in the seasonal_flavors table and ingredient_name in the ingredient_inventory table.
+Attempts to add duplicates will raise an error, which is handled gracefully by the code.
+Inventory Update:

+The update_ingredient_inventory function can handle both new and existing ingredient entries, updating quantities as necessary.

+---
+---
 ## Project File Structure

 ![Project File Structure](https://github.com/KiranYarashi/L7_Assesment_Kiran_Yarashi/blob/main/image.png)